 Golder Associates Ltd. (Golder) has been retained by HDR Inc. (HDR) to provide foundation engineering services in support of the Class Environmental Assessment for the proposed improvements to Kennedy Road (Y.R.
 3) from Steeles Avenue (Y.R.
 95) to Major Mackenzie Drive (Y.R.
 25), in the City of Markham, in the Regional Municipality of York, Ontario.
-As part of this project, a foundation investigation was carried out for multiple structures along Kennedy Road between Steeles Avenue and Major Mackenzie Drive, including the CN Rail bridge, Highway 407 bridge, a tributary culvert, and Rouge River bridge, as well as the potential grade separations of the GO Rail crossing at Clayton Drive and the GO Rail crossing at Austin Drive.
-This report presents the factual results of the foundation investigation carried out at the GO Transit grade separation on Kennedy Road at Clayton Drive.
+As part of this project, a foundation investigation was carried out for multiple structures along Kennedy Road between Steeles Avenue and Major Mackenzie Drive, including the Canadian National (CN) Rail bridge, 407 Express Toll Route bridge, a tributary culvert, and Rouge River bridge, as well as the potential grade separations of the Go Rail crossing at Clayton Drive and the GO Rail crossing at Austin Drive.
+This report presents the factual results of the foundation investigation carried out at the Metrolinx GO Rail crossing at Austin Drive.

-The purpose of the investigation was to evaluate the subsurface soil and groundwater conditions at the GO Transit grade separation at Clayton Drive by means of a limited number of boreholes and, based on our interpretation of the data, to provide preliminary foundation engineering recommendations on the geotechnical aspects of design of the project.
+The purpose of the investigation was to establish the subsurface soil and groundwater conditions at the GO Rail grade separation by means of a limited number of boreholes and, based on our interpretation of the data, to provide preliminary foundation engineering recommendations on the geotechnical aspects of design of the project.

 The investigation and reporting were carried out in general accordance with the scope of work provided in our "Work Plan and Methodology", of the Subconsultant Agreement between Golder and HDR dated November 9, 2017.
-The scope of work was developed based on the requirements of the Request for Proposal outlined in The Regional Municipality of York's Request for Proposal (P-16-167) dated November 3, 2016 and associated addenda.
+The scope of work was developed based on the requirements of the Request for Proposal outlined in The Regional Municipality of York 's Request for Proposal (P-16-167) dated November 3, 2016 and associated addenda.